 A graduate of Sotheby’s Institute, London, Teri received her M.A.
 Decorative Arts and Historic Interiors from the University of Buckingham, England and was employed by HM Queen Elizabeth II.

-Teri is also a songwriter and the author of the musical, “Seasons of the South – The Original Home Grown Musical and Storytelling Show©”.
+Teri is also a songwriter, composer and author of the musical, “Seasons of the South – The Original Home Grown Musical and Storytelling Show©”.
 She writes and performs her original folk/bluegrass/Americana songs celebrating the South.

 The artist's "Healing Spirit Art©" reveals the life-affirming presence of a power greater than us in the manner in which she captures light filtering through majestic trees, tranquil landscapes, reflections in water, peaceful roadways, and drifting clouds in the sky.
 As a photographic artist and storyteller, her inspiring artwork deftly blends light and shadow to create visual textures and invites us to connect with the Divine in all.

 Her artwork has been exhibited in many juried shows including Piccolo Spoleto International and she is a recipient of Awards of Excellence in Manhattan Arts International curated exhibitions.
 Her photographs have been featured in many publications including LensCulture.com and BlueRidgeParkwayDaily.com.
 She is a member of the North Carolina Writers Network and the Academy of American Poets.

 Being amidst Nature’s glory is where my sacred space is, as that is where my heart resides.
 Ever since I was a child, I have revelled in spending time along a beach or river, on a mountain or in a forest.
 For me, trees are especially filled with the wondrous.
 Photographing these sacred spaces and writing about them is connecting with the Divine, and brings me peace, serenity and joy.
 Telhard de Chardin captures my feelings best: “The whole world is my altar.”
 And that is what I wish to share through my art.